Ehsan-suez/baseline-work/README.md

 After this initial setup, scripts can be run directly.

-If packages are missing or the environment needs to be restored:
+If packages are missing or the environment needs to be restored: renv::restore()

-renv::restore()
 Execution Workflow
 Step 1 — (Optional) Refresh Archived COVID Data

-If needed, regenerate archived COVID-19 data by issue date:
+To regenerate archived COVID-19 data by issue date:

 code/model_fitting/pull_cov_data_with_version.R